+The all documents, which include the checked documents, are mapped into the feature space that has the optimal hyper-plane as the discriminant function.
 The all documents are ranked by the distance between the documents and the hyper-plane which is the discriminant function determined by SVM.
 According to this rank, the order of the displayed documents is determined.(see the right side Figure 2).
+According to this order, the system displays top H ranked documents to the user as the final retrieval results.